zoltan-dulac/i18n-tools/README.md

 Right now, this repo contains two files:

-1. **xls2tab** - a shell script that will convert an Excel spreadsheet (or any other spredsheet that can be opened up by [LibreOffice](http://libreoffice.org) to a tab delimited file.
+1. **xls2tab** - a shell script that will convert an Excel spreadsheet (or any other spredsheet that can be opened up by [LibreOffice](http://libreoffice.org) to a tab delimited file).
 2. **xls2prop** - a shell script that will convert a specifically formatted spreadsheet to a [Java Property File](https://en.wikipedia.org/wiki/.properties) (again, this spreadsheet must be in a format readable by LibreOffice).
 Right now, the format should be:

   | A | B | C |